-2021-2029 Housing Element would introduce a new Zoning Code, Mixed Use Overlay, that would apply to Housing Opportunity Sites throughout San Fernando that are currently not zoned for residential uses.
+2021-2029 Housing Element would introduce a new Zoning Code, Mixed Use Overlay, that would apply to 45Housing Opportunity Sites throughout San Fernando that are currently not zoned for residential uses.
 This includes commercially zoned properties where currently only retail or service establishments are allowed.
 The Mixed Use Overlay would allow for up to 35 dwelling units per acre, and would provide the possibility that the commercial uses could occur along with new residential uses, perhaps by repurposing large surface parking lots or by redeveloping existing structures to greater heights that would allow for residential units on the upper floors.
 These design decisions that would depend upon specific project design are not known at this time.
-As noted above, given that formal land use or zoning changes will not be adopted at this time, future land use and zoning changes would require separate environmental evaluation once specific sites to be rezoned are agreed upon within the 3-year period allowed by State law.
+As noted above, given that formal land use or zoning changes will not be adopted at this time, future land use and zoning changes would require separate environmental evaluation once specific sites to be rezoned by October 15, 2022.